Llanos Basin: Geodynamic situation

 The Llanos Basin is situated entirely on the South American Plate, bordering the North Andean Block or North Andean microplate in the west.
 The basin is one of three Colombian basins on the South American Plate, to the south the Caguán-Putumayo Basin and to the southeast the Vaupés-Amazonas Basin.
 The northern boundary of the Llanos Basin is formed by the Colombia-Venezuela border where the basin grades into the Barinas-Apure Basin on the Venezuelan side.
 The Catatumbo Basin, representing the Colombian portion of the larger Maracaibo Basin borders the Llanos Basin in the northwest and the western boundary is formed by the foothills (Piedemonte) of the Eastern Cordillera Basin, the sedimentary basin covering the Eastern Ranges of the Colombian Andes.

 Tectonics

 The basin is bound to the west by the Eastern Frontal Fault System, a 921.4 km long fault system connecting the North Andes and South American Plates and thus the Eastern Cordillera Basin and the Llanos Basin.
 The fault system has an average strike of 042.1±19, but this orientation varies greatly along its course.
 The 1827, 1834, 1917, 1967, 1995, and 2008 earthquakes were all caused by fault movement as part of the system.
+The faults formed because of the convergence of two plates, leading to compressional stresses that form thrust complexes.
+The thrust complexes and continued compression would cause uplift that developed the Andes and the associated basin.
+The foreland development of the basin is associated with the Eastern Cordillera caused by compressional forces forming inland subsidence.
+The uplift caused isostatic subsidence that would lead to the evolution of the Llanos Basin.
+Because of the desequilibrium caused by the uplift, the erosion and deposition rates are amplified within the near Andes and Llanos Basin.
+The watershed was also affected by tectonics because of different erosion rates and change in landscape.